skandyx/BotPYV6/INSTALL.md

 ```
 This will create an optimized version of your dashboard in a `dist/` directory.

+### 3.5.
+Data Persistence

+BOTPY uses a **SQLite database** (`backend/data/bot.db`) to store all trading data, including active positions and trade history.
+This provides a more robust and scalable solution than flat files.

+**Important:** For backups, you should regularly copy this `bot.db` file to a secure location.
+This file contains your entire trading history.

 ---

 ## 4. Running the Bot with PM2